alessiorubicini/TBDM-CSP-Dewatering-Machine/README.md

   - **Username:** `admin`
   - **Password:** `admin123`
 - **Mounted Volume:** `influxdb2_data` → `/var/lib/influxdb2`

+For this project, we used InfluxDB V2.
+InfluxData is developing a new version, V3, which is currently in development.
+The difference between V2 and V3 is in [InfluxDB: V2 vs V3](docs/influxdb-v2-vs-v3.md).

 ### 2. Grafana
 Grafana is a data visualization platform that allows users to create interactive dashboards.